Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 The pond below displays a pond with a built-in Veggie/Bog filter as well as one as part of the main pond (Courtesy Danville Aquarium Club).

 One variation of the "Separate Veggie/Bog Filter" that is often a good fit for small ponds (under 750 gallons) utilizes pump such as the SunSun HQB-3500, HQB-2500 Pump or Rio HF Pump placed in a plastic large container or flower pot with multiple holes cut into the container/pot.
+It is possible to stack these too for more filtration and possible ease in servicing too.

 The pump is inserted inside this pot followed by volcanic rock and a bog plant such an Iris.